Pete Conrad: Awards and honors

 He is inducted into several Aviation and Astronaut Halls of Fame.
 In 1980 he was inducted into the National Aviation Hall of Fame.
 He was one of ten Gemini astronauts inducted into the International Space Hall of Fame in 1982.
 Conrad and his fellow Gemini astronauts were inducted into the U.S. Astronaut Hall of Fame in 1993.
-Conrad was presented an Honorary Master of Arts degree from Princeton in 1966; an Honorary Doctor of Laws degree from Lincoln-Wesleyan University in 1970, and an Honorary Doctor of Science degree from Kings College, Wilkes-Barre, Pennsylvania in 1971.
+Conrad was presented an honorary Master of Arts degree from Princeton in 1966; an Honorary Doctor of Laws degree from Lincoln-Wesleyan University in 1970, and an Honorary Doctor of Science degree from Kings College in Wilkes-Barre, Pennsylvania, in 1971.

 The three Skylab astronaut crews were awarded the 1973 Robert J. Collier Trophy "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth."
 Gerald Carr accepted the 1975 Dr. Robert H. Goddard Memorial Trophy from President Ford, awarded to the Skylab astronauts.
 They were awarded AIAA's 1974 Haley Astronautics Award.

 Conrad was a fellow of the American Astronautical Society; New York Academy of Sciences; American Institute of Aeronautics and Astronautics, and the Society of Experimental Test Pilots.